 Do you know the people in your neighborhood?
 No, not just the church people.
 The non-church people.
 Do you have any idea what they commit to and why?

 If you don’t, it’s past time to find out.
 This is not a church numbers game we’re playing.
 People’s lives and eternities are at stake.

 This subject is important enough to keep the conversation going.
-We’ll continue it in my Monday post: 7 Steps to Start Becoming a Church People Want to Commit To.
+For more on this subject, read 7 Steps to Start Becoming a Church People Want to Commit To.

 So what do you think?
 What can we do to help people see the church as something worth committing to?